xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

   2. Remote Server Type: Choose **Selenium**.
   3. Click **Add** on the command toolbar as the following command.
   - **goog:chromeOptions**: Support passing the ChromeOptions object into the ChromeDriver constructor
-  - **Dictionary**: the [data type](https://docs.katalon.com/katalon-studio/docs/value-types.html) gives you permission to input a collection of keys and values.
+  - **Dictionary**: the [data type](https://docs.katalon.com/katalon-studio/docs/value-types.html) permits you to input a collection of keys and values.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/tests-different-browser-locales-with-DC/chromeoptions.png" width=70% alt="Set value for custom Desired Capabilities">